Trees With Beautiful Trunks Give Your Winter Garden Character!

 This is a tree with a beautiful mirror-polished tree trunk.
 Polyphonic specimen are particularly beautiful.
-Do not buy a tree that is too young because you'll have to wait for a long time before seeing its eye-catching trunk, since the tree is at its best after a few years.
+Do not buy a tree that is too young or you'll have to wait for a long time before seeing its eye-catching trunk, since the tree is at its best after a few years.

 It thrives in sun or half shade.
 The bark colour looks best in sunlight.
 It likes neutral to slightly calcareous fertile soil that must be well drained and rich in humus.
 It will grow to be 5-7 m high and 4-5 m wide.
 Prunus serrula can also grow as a part-bush, but choose the tree if you want beautiful winter tree trunks.

-The amazing red copper colored tree trunk is a favorite of mine!
+The amazing red copper-colored tree trunk is a favorite of mine!